goldfirere/singletons/README.md

 `Data.Singletons.Decide` exports type classes for propositional equality.

 `Data.Singletons.TypeLits` exports definitions for working with `GHC.TypeLits`.
-In GHC 7.6.3, `Data.Singletons.TypeLits` defines and exports `KnownNat` and `KnownSymbol`, which are part of `GHC.TypeLits` in GHC 7.8.
-This makes cross-version support a little easier.

 `Data.Singletons.Void` exports a `Void` type, shamelessly copied from Edward Kmett's `void` package, but without the great many package dependencies in `void`.

-`Data.Singletons.Types` exports a few type-level definitions that are in `base` for GHC 7.8, but not in GHC 7.6.3.
-By importing this package, users of both GHC versions can access these definitions.

 Modules for function promotion
 ------------------------------